 On the right of the screen you’ll see a selection of editing tools and filters that you’ll already be familiar with if you’re a user of the Snapseed app on your iPhone.

-Just like with the new Snapseed app on the iPhone, the Tune Image option provides basic adjustments which allow you to fine tune your image using sliders for Brightness, Contrast, Saturation, Shadows and Warmth.
+Just like with the Snapseed app on your iPhone, the Tune Image option provides basic adjustments which allow you to fine tune your image using sliders for Brightness, Contrast, Saturation, Shadows and Warmth.